Dexalot/dexalot-docs/docs/apiv2/RestApi.md

 #### Description

-Returns transfer details of the trader
+Returns transfer details of the trader.
+If period parameters are not provided defaults to last 7 days.

 #### Parameters